CHANGES TO SINGAPORE VISA & IMMIGRATION: WHAT YOU NEED TO KNOW

 Consider all candidates fairly before you apply for an Employment Pass

-To promote fair employment practices and improve labour market transparency, employers submitting Employment Pass (EP) applications must first advertise the job on MyCareersFuture and consider all candidates fairly.
+To promote fair employment practises and improve labour market transparency, employers submitting Employment Pass (EP) applications must first advertise the job on MyCareersFuture and consider all candidates fairly.

 Fair Consideration Framework (FCF)